making/pks-cli-aws/README.md

 pks-aws attach-lb <CLUSTER_NAME>
 ```

-These commands register master vms of the given cluster behind the CLB with the name `k8s-master-<CLUSTER_NAME>`.
+These commands register master vms of the given cluster behind the NLB with the name `pks-<CLUSTER_NAME>`.

 If you want to specify the LB name, use `pks-aws attach-lb <CLUSTER_NAME> <LB_NAME>` instead.